-Community empowerment is at the heart of our ActEarly ‘City Collaboratory’ approach.
-We know that real, and lasting changes will only happen if communities have an equal say in decisions that are made about their health and wellbeing, along with health professionals, local councils and other key stakeholders.
-Our co-production and citizen science theme will ensure that communities have a strong voice in shaping the decisions that affect them.
+Community empowerment is at the heart of our ActEarly ‘City Collaboratory’ approach and what we do.
+We know that real and lasting changes only happen if communities have a fair say in decisions that are made about their health and wellbeing.

 The development of a steering group of people representing our communities including voluntary, health and community sectors across both Bradford and Tower Hamlets that guides our work.
 We are also co-producing a co-production and Citizen Science strategy using an appreciative inquiry model (AI).
 AI focuses on strengths and resources within communities, and as part of this work we are delivering workshops with key community groups and interviews with stakeholders.